 Dean Waldow's Research Group

 This site hosts information about my teaching and undergraduate research projects.
-It is pretty behind and I’ll try to get it updated this summer.
 My teaching typically is either in physical chemistry related upper division courses or general chemistry in the lower division.
 I teach a macromolecules related course every other year and instrumental analysis annually.

 My last sabbatical was during 2012-2013.
 During this time, I worked the majority of time in the laboratory of Dr. David Ginger at the University of Washington.
 We have published a paper on some of that work.
 I also spent about three months at the Joint Institute of Neutron Science collaborating with Dr. Mark Dadmun of the University of Tennessee – Knoxville studying neutron scattering of polymer-based thermoelectrics and conducting polymers in solution.